 In the future I hope to work with robotics, television and theatre.

 For me collaboration is an important part of my practice and I am in the process of making my work more accessible beyond the art world which I think can begin to be achieved by creating relatable, accessible content.
 I currently run free movement and sound workshops alongside artist Eleni Zachariou and founded the Working class creatives database.
-Alongside this I am committed to donating half the profits of work sold to grassroots organisations.

 If you would like to Collaborate, Buy Work, or Open a discussion with Seren please contact: